Rules Nugget (GURPS): Revised Toughness

 The rule

-Purchase Toughness in levels, like DR. (See Cost of Toughness below.)
+Toughness uses levels, like DR.

-Now reduce final damage by the smaller of your Toughness or the impact's basic hits (after DR).
-The effect is to reduce only the basic "impact" hits of the blow, and not the extra hits from edges, location, or other multipliers.
+Now let Toughness subtract from damage – but only from the basic hits (i.e., the “impact”) delivered by the blow, and not from the extra hits from edges, location, or other multipliers.

 Examples